IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Supported Operating Systems
 ---------------------------

 The setup of a Dataverse development environment assumes the presence of a Unix shell (i.e. bash) and standard Unix utilities (i.e curl) so an operating system with Unix underpinnings such as Mac OS X or Linux is required.
-Development on a Mac, Ubuntu, or Fedora is recommended.

 We regret to say that development of Dataverse on Windows is not well supported.
 Please provide suggestions at https://github.com/IQSS/dataverse/issues/3927 or on the `"Do you want to develop on Windows?" thread <https://groups.google.com/d/msg/dataverse-community/Hs9j5rIxqPI/-q54751aAgAJ>`_ on our mailing list.
 Your best option at this point is probably the Vagrant environment for Dataverse described in the :doc:`tools` section.
 If you can help us describe how Windows 10 users can make use of the new `Windows Subsystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ feature, please get in touch.